rescript-lang/bucklescript.github.io/docs/conditional-compilation.md

 title: Conditional Compilation
 ---

+> This doesn't work with the Reason syntax right now, only the OCaml syntax.

 Sometimes you want to write code that works with different versions of compilers and libraries.

 People used to use preprocessors like [C preprocessor](http://tigcc.ticalc.org/doc/cpp.html) for the C family languages.
 The OCaml community uses several preprocessors: [cppo](https://github.com/mjambon/cppo), [ocp-pp](https://github.com/OCamlPro/typerex-build/tree/master/tools/ocp-pp), camlp4 IFDEF macros, [optcomp](https://github.com/diml/optcomp) and [ppx optcomp](https://github.com/janestreet/ppx_optcomp).